Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Los Angeles is 3-3 against the spread, and 4-2 overall, at home.

-- This year, in six games at home, Los Angeles has hit the over three times.
+- This year, in six home games, Los Angeles has hit the over three times.

-- Away from home, Seattle is 3-4 overall and 4-3 against the spread.
+- In away games, Seattle is 4-3 against the spread, and 3-4 overall.

-- On the road, the Seahawks are unbeaten ATS (1-0) as 6.5-point underdogs or more.
+- On the road, the Seahawks are unbeaten ATS (1-0) as 5.5-point underdogs or more.

-- Seattle has gone over the total twice in seven away games this year.
+- In seven road games this year, Seattle has hit the over twice.

 Powered by Data Skrive.